samik1986/3_MET_TCNN/README.md

 "Mutual variation of information on Transfer-CNN for Face Recognition with degraded probe samples", Banerjee, Samik, and Sukhendu Das, Volume 310, 2018, Pages 299-315, ISSN 0925-2312.

+Codes are available in parts to be appropiately used to obtain results in the paper.